 Gumroad's setup is even faster than Etsy's — you can have a product live in under 10 minutes.
 You create an account, upload your file, set a price, add a cover image and description, and you're done.
 The interface is clean and minimal by design.

 Where beginners struggle on Gumroad is marketing.
 The platform won't send you customers.
 You need to drive traffic yourself, which means you need some kind of presence — a social media following, a newsletter list, a YouTube channel, or at minimum a blog with some SEO traction.
 For a complete beginner with zero audience, this can feel like shouting into a void.
 That said, Gumroad does have a "Discover" tab that features products, but it drives a fraction of the traffic that Etsy's search does.
 The honest advice: if you're starting from zero, Etsy is the more forgiving entry point.
+If you want a step-by-step walkthrough of getting started on Gumroad, we cover everything from account setup to landing your first sale.

 Best Product Types for Each Platform